huang-julien/nuxt-runtime-compiler/README.md

-# nuxt3-runtime-compiler-module
+# nuxt-runtime-compiler-module

-Module for Nuxt 3 enabling the runtime compiler for both SSR and client.
+Module for Nuxt 2 and 3 enabling the runtime compiler for both SSR and client.

-Currently compatible with `nuxt^3.0.0-rc.1` and `nuxt^3.0.0-rc.2`

 ## Installation